The History of WFAA

 By 1961 concern was growing that interest in saving the Opera House had ebbed.
 Some voices were even calling for the historic building to be demolished and replaced with a parking lot.

 In November 1961 Woodstock Fine Arts Association was formed to provide year-round programming and organizational support for the restoration campaign.
 With long-term vision, the founders expressed WFAA’s mission in broad terms.
 The group would promote cultural and educational activities for the enjoyment of all ages.
 Jim Hecht, a local attorney and jazz musician, was WFAA’s first president, and Junior Civic Arts League members became leaders.

 That same year saw the debut of the Creative Living Speaker Series, the brainchild of another early leader, Helen Wright.
 After the lectures, patrons met over coffee and the conversation frequently centered on saving the Opera House.
 Friendships and community spirit were forged.
 Action followed.

 In 1964 WFAA also began awarding scholarships to graduating high school seniors in McHenry County who excelled in the arts.
 The first recipient was David Huffman from Woodstock High School.
-Since then WFAA has awarded over $100,000.
+Through 2022 WFAA has awarded over $183,000.